Rookie Card Year: 2004

 This is easily Lesnar's best looking rookie card.
 It features him without his helmet during training camp.
 The card is serial numbered to 999.
 Serial numbered parallels to 100 and 50 also exist.

-2004 Rookies & Stars Brock Lesnar rookie RC Minnesota Vikings
+2004 Leaf Rookies & Stars Brock Lesnar Rookie RC Card

 Key Early Brock Lesnar UFC Cards